Subject Lessons at Whidbey Island Waldorf School

 3rd Grade: Line and circle dances, songs in different modes, beginning part-singing, rhythmic exercises with percussion, melodic note reading and writing, and work with diatonic flutes.

 4th-5th Grade Choral Study: Practice of two- and three-part rounds and songs, continuing work in music literacy, vocal exercises and work with blending and intonation.

 Middle Grades (6-8) Choral Study: Increasingly difficult "part" songs, continued work in musical literacy and ensemble work (blending, diction, intonation).

 In addition to general music instruction and choral explorations, students begin playing string instruments in the 4th grade.
 Thereafter, string ensemble study may vary year-to-year as we tailor our program to fit the needs of our various classes.
-The ensembles noted below are for this 2010-11 school year.
 We strongly encourage all 4th through 8th-grade students to secure private strings instruction outside of school time.

 4th Grade: The violin is first introduced through history, narrative and then in the production of tone.
 After this introduction, students quickly move on to note reading, playing by ear and ensemble work.
 The intrinsic rewards of public performance are experienced early on.

 5th Grade Orchestra: Students now chose to play violin, viola, cello or bass.
 Ensemble playing is the focus, with some harmonies and counterpoints, in addition to work on fundamentals such as rhythm and intonation.

 6th through 8th Grade Orchestra/Jazz String Ensemble: Students play violin, viola, cello or bass.
 Ensemble work focuses on increasingly challenging classical and folk music as well as jazz music arranged for strings.